 You’re probably familiar with the Shiitake mushroom.
 This fungus is edible, tasty, and used in many dishes, as well as easy to find in your local grocery store.
 What you might not be as familiar with are the ways that the Shiitake mushroom benefits your health.*

-In this article, we’ll explore four health benefits of Shiitake mushrooms and discuss how you can work this fungus into your wellness regimen, either by cooking with it, taking a capsule, or using a mushroom powder.
+In this article, we’ll explore the main health benefits of Shiitake mushrooms and discuss how you can work this fungus into your wellness regimen, either by cooking with it, taking a capsule, or using a mushroom powder.

 But before we get there, let’s look at what Shiitake mushrooms are and where and how they grow.

 These mushrooms are known scientifically by the name Lentinus edodes, but you likely know them simply as Shiitake mushrooms.
 They are quite popular in the culinary world and are commonly used in a variety of dishes.